128technology/docs/docs/cli_reference.md

 #### Description

-The '_delete sessions_' command removes all current sessions or a subset if arguments are provided.
+The _delete sessions_ command removes all current sessions or a subset if arguments are provided.
 :::warning
 This may be a service impacting operation.
 :::

 ## `delete user`